 We’re excited to launch online interviews for students looking to enter college in the fall of 2021.
-Beginning Monday, May 4, 2020, video interviews with our admission staff are available weekdays from 9:15 a.m. to 4:15 p.m.
+Video interviews with our admission staff are available weekdays from 9:15 a.m. to 4:15 p.m.
 Eastern.

 Review these tips to prepare for your online admission interview.

 1. Technology Check.
 First of all, learn whether the interview will be video or just audio.
 Make sure your device has all the capabilities needed, and follow any browser suggestions.
 Technological glitches happen, but preparation can head many of the problems off at the pass.

 2. Location, Location, Location!
 Find a quiet place with appropriate lighting where you would have some privacy.
 Also, look for a room with a strong internet signal, and pay attention to what is hanging on the wall or what is on the bookshelf.
 YOU want to be the center of attention, not your parents, siblings, dog or the edgy poster on the wall.